QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <div class="row row-cols-md-2"><div>

-Some users are using a key instead of a password while connecting to a server via SSH, because, as long as the key do not leak, it's more secure than sending credentials.
+Some users are using a key instead of a password while connecting to a server via SSH, because, as long as the key does not leak, it's more secure than sending credentials.

 ```bash
 ssh login@ip -i key